-Under the Town and Country Planning Order, it is a requirement that a statement covering design principles and access issues is submitted with any application for listed building consent, and some applications for works within conservation areas.
+Under the Town and Country Planning (Development Management Procedure) (England) Order 2015, it is a requirement that a statement covering design principles and access issues is submitted with any application for listed building consent, and some applications for works within conservation areas.

 The statement should demonstrate how the special historic or architectural interest of the building or area has been considered within the proposals.